DIAGNijmegen/website-content/content/pages/vacancies/phd-gut-brain-axis-eu-project.md

-title: PhD candidate for artificial intelligence to exploring the intersection of digital pathology and genetics in the gut microbiome
+title: PhD position on artificial intelligence for digital pathology and genetics in the gut microbiome
 groups: diag, pathology
 closed: false
 type: general